Jump to Recipe Print Recipe

 Jann R., Pinterest comment

 • Molasses – You can use regular molasses or blackstrap molasses.
-Be sure either the molasses is gluten free.
+Be sure the molasses is gluten free.
 I like to use Grandma’s or Wholesome brands of gluten free molasses.
-Check out this article to help you determine if molasses is gluten free.
+Check out this article to help you see if molasses is gluten free.

 A stack of five gingerdoodles.